TOUCHING LIVES WITH THE COMPASSION OF OUR LORD

 “Rejoice with those who rejoice; weep with those who weep.” – Romans 12:15

 Jesus shared not only others’ sorrows but their joys as well.
 The ministry of presence can be given to people in their times of gladness too.
 We can rejoice with others over the good news in their lives.
-We can share in their joys and their victories.
+We can share in their joys, their successes, their victories.

 “A time to weep and a time to laugh, a time to mourn and a time to dance.” – Ecclesiastes 3:4

-In trials and triumphs… tears and laughter… sorrows and joy, we can reach out like Jesus to those in need.
-We can be there for them.
+Whether in times of trial or triumph… tears or laughter… sorrow or joy, we can show others we care.
+Let us touch their lives with the love of our Lord.
 Let us minister to their hearts with a heart of compassion like our Savior.
 Let us express to them their value… in our eyes and in the eyes of God… by our caring, loving presence.